Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Rockpools further along the river are popular places to swim safely, especially on a hot summer’s day.

-Another refreshing place to be after your walk is at the Pavilion Garden Bar next to the car park.
-You’ll enjoy the delicious food and craft beers before starting on another attraction in the area.
+Another refreshing place to be after your walk is the Pavilion Garden Bar next to the car park.
+Here, you can enjoy delicious food and craft beers before visiting another attraction in the area.

 Tamborine Mountain Rainforest Skywalk

-Less than a 10-minute drive from Curtis Falls is Tamborine Mountain Rainforest Skywalk.
+Less than a 10-minute drive from Curtis Falls is the Tamborine Mountain Rainforest Skywalk.

-This walk will take you through the many layers that make up the rainforest, from the forest floor to the canopy.
+This walk will take you through the rainforest’s many layers, from the forest floor to the canopy.

 You will enter and exit the rainforest through the Eco Gallery with information on the flora and fauna in the area.